reisir/settings/README.md

 - [ ] Make the upcoming image picker preset able to check if it's the only instance in that category
 - [ ] Move scrollspeed to theme
-- [ ] Redo the Settings generator skins separate from the generated skins styles etc
 - [ ] Log errors ?
 Error rendering template ?
 - [ ] Refactor `Pipe-Variable` and `Pipe-Category`
   - [ ] Make categories and variables have Name defaulted to Key if Name not found during parsing
     - This is mostly because I want the error logs to have access to the Name
 - [ ] Checkbox for auto-inject
-- [ ] Test if file needs to be in @Resources or its subdirectory
 - [ ] Make the "delete all files" red when hovering over "Generate & Inject"
 - [ ] Documentation
   - [ ] Write more examples for the wiki